 How long does lemon balm tincture last?

-This tincture will last about 2-3 years if stored in a dark, cool place.
+Like other herbal remedies that are alcohol-based, this tincture will last a long time if stored properly.
+It should last about 2-3 years if stored in a dark, cool place.
 Make sure to strain off all of the plant material from the tincture before bottling it.
 If you don’t the tincture will expire more quickly.

 How much lemon balm tincture to take?